deohs/coders/demos/data_import/wa_wqi/get_wa_wqi.md

 ## [5] "POINT (-122.2101 48.1969)" "POINT (-122.119 48.2007)"
 ```

+We will want to split out the longitude and latitude into their own variables.

 ## Cleanup the Data

 Parse location column to get latitude and longitude columns using a "pipeline".